pgcentralfoundation/pgrx/cargo-pgx/README.md

 You'll also want to make sure you have the "postgresql-server-dev" package installed for each version you want to manage yourself.

 Once complete, `cargo pgx init` also creates a configuration file (`~/.pgx/config.toml`) that describes where to find each version's `pg_config` tool.

+If a new minor Postgres version is released in the future you can simply run `cargo pgx init [args]` again, and your local version will be updated, preserving all existing databases and configuration.

 ```shell script
 $ cargo pgx init --help